circleupx/circleupx.github.io/_posts/2021-03-13-accessibility-testing-with-playwright.md

 }
 ```

 Awesome.
 I can now do a11y testing while using playwright.
-You should know, that the example above is the most basic a11y test you can created.
+You should know, that the example above is the most basic a11y test you can create.
 Axe is a very powerful library that offers many configurations.
 You can take the code above and expand it by passing different configurations to the run method.
 Or you can take a different approach, that is to leverage an existing library that does most of the heavy lifting for you, a library like [axe-playwright](https://github.com/abhinaba-ghosh/axe-playwright).

 **Credits:**
 - [Hey, accessibility is a lot of work!](https://world.hey.com/michael/hey-accessibility-is-a-lot-of-work-785ec5cf)